Please make sure that you have read this page first.

-- Because it suggests that one could make the murder look like an act of passion or rage to confuse the police, Elsdon invented the story of Mrs Lotz hitting Inge over her head with a photo stand after she was already dead.
+- Because it suggests that one could make the murder look like an act of passion or rage to confuse the police – he claims that is why Mrs Lotz hit Inge over her head with a photo stand in her apartment after she was already dead.

-- Because it suggests that you should arrive at destination unseen, Elsdon invented the story of Mr X chartering a plane to fly to Cape Town and back on the day of Inge’s murder.
+- Because it suggests that you should arrive at destination unseen – he claims that Mr X chartered a plane to fly to Cape Town and back on the day of Inge’s murder.
 (Very dramatic indeed!)

 - Because it suggests that one should enhance an alibi with a solid believable story – one that can be verified – Elsdon claims the arrangement between Fred and Jean Minnar w.r.t to the small kitchen cupboard was devised by Mr X to provide Marius with an alibi.

 Note: We have already privately confronted Mr Elsdon with this information.
-His response was that the PDF that he received from us was corrupted (although it was clear from his email that he had knowledge of the content) – and failed to respond to any of the questions we put to him.
-Instead he retorted to call us “amateurs”, that we must read comic books like “Bloody Liars” and “Two Bloody Liars” (and then later called us “morons’).
-That he does not want to “educate us”.
-That we are probably “waiting for our next pay cheque”.
-Nothing on the evidence, just insults.
+His response was that the PDF that he received from us was corrupted (although it was clear from his email that he had knowledge of the content) – and failed to respond to any of the questions we put to him – and resorted instead to a variety of personal insults.

 Download a free print replica e-copy of Bloody Lies Too here